Randy Moss: Charity

 Moss has participated in, founded, and financed many charitable endeavors since joining the NFL, particularly aimed at helping children.
 Many times when talking about his charity work, he has said he just looks forward to "seeing smiles."
 He has donated clothing and food to needy families, given away free backpacks to Boston area school-children, and hosted autograph signings.
 He has also bussed children to amusement parks, NBA games, and even NFL games in which he has played.

 On June 29, 2005, he hosted the Randy Moss Celebrity Charity Invitational Bass Tournament.
 The tournament was a one-day event that paired celebrities and corporate sponsors with pro fishermen to raise money for the Smile Network, which is a foundation that provides financial assistance to children with treatable mouth problems, such as cleft palate.
 The tournaments motto is "fish for a smile."

 In 2008, Moss formed the Links for Learning foundation, which was established to help children in his home state of West Virginia, and to build learning centers for the most needy student populations.
 In June, he and his former high school teammate Jason Williams hosted the foundations first annual charity golf tournament at the Sleepy Hollow Country Club in Hurricane, West Virginia.
-In March 2009, Moss's foundation made a donation that enabled the Women and Children's Hospital of Charleston, West Virginia to purchase a Starlight Children's Foundation 'Fun Center' for their patients.
-The 'Fun Center' is a portable bedside entertainment system equipped with a TV, DVD player, and 22 Nintendo Wii games.
+In 2018, it was announced Moss would be the new spokesman and advocate for American Youth Football.